SofaPirate/Plaquette/_sources/why_plaquette.rst.txt

 Rationale
 ---------

-Media creators such as artists, interactive designers, and electronic musicians work with real-time sensory signals all the time.
-However, few of them (especially beginners) really "know their signals" and how to extract high-level information from them (such as debouncing, smoothing, normalizing, detecting peaks and regularities).
+Media creators such as media artists, interactive designers, digital luthiers, and electronic musicians work with real-time signals all the time.
+However, when working with tangible computing systems such as embedded sensors, robotics, connected objects, and electronic music instruments, available tools are often very low-level and lack expressivity.
+Creative practitionners thus struggle to design interesting works directly using such platforms.

-Consider the following case of learning how to work with a simple photoresistor sensor plugged into an Arduino board on analog pin 0.
+Consider the following case of learning how to work with a simple lignt sensor (eg. photoresistor) connected to an Arduino board on analog pin 0.
 The code reads as follows:

 .. code-block:: c++

    int value = analogRead(A0);

 The value that is read is a raw 10-bit value returned by the Arduino board's Analog to Digital Converter (ADC), an integer between 0 and 1023.
 But how is this value intuitively useful for an artist who wants to use this value creatively?

 For example, what if one wants to react to a flash of light?
-Well, one solution would be to look at the kind of value we get and set a threshold.
+Well, one solution would be to look at the value and compare it to a threshold:

 .. code-block:: c++

-  if (value > 716)
+  if (value > 716) {
-    // do something
+    ...
+  }

-Nice.
-But there are two problems with this approach.
-Firstly, while it might work under certain light conditions, it will likely stop working if these conditions change, forcing us to make adjustments to the threshold value by hand.
+There are two problems with this approach.

+Firstly, while it might work under certain lighting conditions, it will likely stop working if these conditions change, forcing us to make adjustments to the threshold value by hand.

 Secondly, and perhaps more importantly, this piece of code does not really *express* what we are after.
-As creative practitioners, we don't care whether the light signal is above 716 or 456 or whatnot: what we really want to know is whether the light signal is *significantly high compared to ambient light*.
+As creative practitioners, we don't care whether the light signal is above 716 or 456 or whatnot: what we really want to know to detect a flash of light is whether the light signal is *significantly high compared to ambient light*.

 What this example shows is that the way we are teaching and learning about sensor data is inefficient for creative applications.
 In other words: **raw digital data lacks expressiveness**.

-Continuing with our example, consider how one would take the input value and directly reroute it to an analog (PWM) output on pin ``9``:
+Continuing with our example, consider how one would take the input value and directly reroute it to an analog (PWM) output on pin 9:

 .. code-block:: c++